March 2019 Issue

 A recent research review concluded that consumption of pecans, as well as other nuts, is linked to reduced markers of CVD and metabolic disorders and can affect adiposity and insulin resistance.
 A recent randomized controlled trial found that when 15% of total calories were replaced with pecans, insulin sensitivity improved and there was a positive effect on other markers of cardiometabolic disease, including improvements in serum insulin and the ability of beta cells in the pancreas to function properly in overweight and obese adults.20

 Pistachios make up only 2% of total nut consumption in the United States, but limited research suggests significant health benefits.
-The nuts are a good source of protein and are higher in fiber than other nuts (about 8 g/oz).
+The nuts are a good source of protein and, like other nuts, are a good source of fiber as well (about 3 g/oz).
 They’re also a source of potassium, phosphorus, magnesium, calcium, and vitamins (especially vitamin E), as well as a rich source of the antioxidants lutein, zeaxanthin, anthocyanins, flavonoids, and proanthocyanidins.21,22

 A systematic review of epidemiologic studies concluded that including pistachios in the diet may have a favorable effect on blood lipids, lowering total and LDL cholesterol while increasing HDL cholesterol.
 Regular pistachio consumption also has been found to have a positive effect on factors related to glucose metabolism and insulin resistance, both in the gut and blood.23,24 A laboratory study using colon cancer cells found that pistachios, whether raw or roasted, had a chemopreventive effect on the cells.25